remsens-lim/PythonBeginnerCourse/README.md

 History
 This version of the python3 beginner course is based on a prior versions developed by Martin Radenz.
 Major changes are updated course slides and addidional task for students.

+Application Of Python:
+  Web and Internet Development
+  Scientific and Numeric
+  Software Development
+  Business Application

 License
 Copyright 2020, Martin Radenz, Willi Schimmel, Teresa Vogl MIT License For details see the LICENSE file.